 In January 2003, the FASB issued Interpretation No. 46, Consolidation of Variable Interest Entities.
 Interpretation No. 46 addresses consolidation by business enterprises of variable interest entities.
 The Interpretation applies immediately for variable interest entities created after January 31, 2003, and to variable interest entities in which an enterprise obtains an interest after that date.
-For existing variable interest entities or investments in such, the Interpretation applies in
+For existing variable interest entities or investments in such, the Interpretation applies in the first fiscal year or interim period beginning after January 1, 2004.
+We believe that the adoption of Interpretation No. 46 will not have a significant impact on our consolidated financial statements.

 In April 2003, the FASB issued Statement No. 149, Amendment of Statement 133 on Derivative Instruments and Hedging Activities.
-FASB Statements No. 133, Accounting for Derivative Instruments and Hedging Activities, and No. 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities, establish accounting and reporting standards for derivative instruments including derivatives embedded in other contracts used for hedging activities.
+FASB Statements No. 133, Accounting for Derivative Instruments and Hedging Activities, establish accounting and reporting standards for derivative instruments including derivatives embedded in other contracts used for hedging activities.
 Statement No. 149 amends Statement No. 133 for certain decisions by the FASB board as part of the Derivatives Implementation Group ("DIG") process.
 Statement No. 149 is effective for contracts entered into or modified after June 30, 2003, and is effective for hedging relationships designated after June 30, 2003, except for certain transition and effective dates relating to other amendments that principally resulted from the DIG process.
 We are currently evaluating the impact of Statement No. 149 on our consolidated financial statements.